-Oral rehydration solution (ORS) is the first step in treating people who are suffering from diarrhoea and dehydration.
+Oral rehydration solution (ORS) is the first step in managing people who are suffering from diarrhoea and dehydration.

-- If a patient has no signs of dehydration or signs of mild dehydration (see Action tool Assessment of dehydration), he or she can be treated at home.
+If a person has no signs of dehydration or signs of mild dehydration (see Action tool Assessment of dehydration), they can be treated at home.

 How to give ORS